ChrstphrHll/npc_gen/students/Kessa Keller.md

 year: 3
 guild: Elkenval
 partyID: 30
+tags:
+- Human
+- Ranger
+- Assault
+- 3rd
+- Elkenval
 ---
 # Kessa Keller
 ---
 ### Description
 - 3rd year Human Ranger in Elkenval
-- wavy white hair that's kept back by a blue headband, Pale Brown eyes, and Tan skin
+- wavy white hair that's kept back by a blue headband, Hazel eyes, and Tan skin
 - Is Enigmatic and Regretful, and has Integrity as their ideal

 ### Organizations